 UCLA Anderson and TED held the first annual TED Case Challenge in May 2012 as a way to advance the ideas that came out of this year's TED and TEDActive conferences.
 Competing teams were responsible for coming up with solutions for how the TED-generated ideas can translate into powerful impact across the world.

-The TED Case Challenge tasks graduate students to take the key ideas from the TED conference and the TED Active Projects, and turn them into in-depth research and analysis that can be given to corporate sponsors and potentially other key stakeholders.
+The TED Case Challenge tasks graduate students to take the key ideas from the TED conference and the TED Active Projects, and turn them into in-depth research and analysis that can be given to corporate sponsors and potentially other key stakeholders